CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Introduction

 \section{Introduction}

-The increasing popularity of ride-hailing services has revolutionized urban transportation, providing convenient and efficient mobility options for individuals in bustling cities worldwide.
-However, the success of these services heavily relies on the ability to accurately predict taxi demand, allowing companies to effectively allocate resources, reduce customer waiting time, and enhance overall transportation efficiency.
+The increasing popularity of ride-hailing services has revolutionized urban transportation.
+As of 2022, the global ride-hailing market was making revenue of approximately \$133 billion, with a growth rate of around 36\%, illustrating the widespread adoption of these services in cities across the globe \cite{Ride-hailing-Worldwide:online}.
+Such services promise to offer convenient and efficient mobility options for individuals in bustling cities worldwide.
+However, their optimal functioning and profitability hinge on the ability to accurately predict taxi demand.
+An accurate prediction ensures companies can effectively allocate resources, reduce customer waiting times, and save millions of dollars in operational costs.
+For instance, a 5\% improvement in demand prediction accuracy can translate to millions in savings for larger ride-hailing platforms~\cite{LIU2022100075}.

-Traditional approaches to taxi demand prediction have predominantly focused on utilizing historical demand data and incorporating various machine-learning techniques~\cite{Understanding_Taxi_Service_Strategies, xu2017real}.
-However, these methods often suffer from limitations.
-Firstly, privacy leakage of the customers' data, which has been addressed by recent pioneering work in~\cite{gotoprivacy, ozeki2022sharing, ourMDMpaper, yonekura2023stm, ohno2023privacy, 10214916}.
-However, the most challenging limitation learning-based techniques face is their inability to capture the complex spatial dependencies and patterns inherent in urban environments.
-Specifically, a significant limitation of existing taxi demand prediction systems is their lack of generalizability to unseen regions.
-Most models are trained and tailored to specific geographical areas, rendering them ineffective when applied to new or unobserved regions\cite{safikhani2020spatio, yan2020using}.
-This restricts the scalability and applicability of these systems, hindering their potential for broader deployment.